Senior Full Stack Web Developer

 - Fluent in languages other than English; customer support and localization are sometimes easier for polyglots.

-- Previous experience with some or all of our stack (Webpack, CoffeeScript, TypeScript, AngularJS, SASS, .NET Framework, Entity Framework, C#/VB, SQL Server, Azure, GitHub)
+- Previous experience with some or all of our stack (Webpack, TypeScript, AngularJS, SASS, .NET Framework, Entity Framework, C#/VB, SQL Server, Azure)

-- Familiarity with any of the following: advanced programming concepts, dependency injection, testing harnesses, security/privacy regulations and best practices, developing secure web apps.
+- Familiarity with any of the following programming concepts: dependency injection, testing harnesses, security/privacy regulations and best practices, developing secure web apps.

 - Optimization / Debugging / Observability / DevOps -- You know your way around profiling tools or advanced debuggers for SQL Server, .NET and the web.
 You’ll build and run the app and need to know how to diagnose and fix things that show up in production.